 PCRs are developed in an open and collaborative manner, much like industry standards.
-Interested parties and stakeholders may participate in what’s known as an open consultation process, which allows them to review the draft PCR, ask questions, and share comments electronically.
+Interested parties and stakeholders may participate in what’s known as an open development process, which allows them to review the draft PCR, ask questions, and share comments electronically.
 Stakeholders may include material suppliers, manufacturers, trade associations, purchasers, users, consumers, non-governmental organizations, public agencies, LCA practitioners, and certification bodies.

 If you are interested in working with UL Environment on the creation of PCRs, email us at: